CNERG/historical_prolif/README.md

 that non-relevant factors can be removed from PCA analysis without affecting other results (noreactor_test.csv has removed reactor column)

+PCA also showed conflict is minimally correlated.
+Hypothesis that our defn requiring 'armed conflict' is a poor proxy for tensions, and does not match our forward-model definition of conflict.
+    - Changing the scaling to use full range (0-10 instead of 5-10) did not change PCA weight at all.

 Notes on Commercial Reactor Technology